 BIO:

 But for the most part, his research has taken him into the histories of Pietism.
-Chris edited The Pietist Impulse in Christianity (Pickwick, 2011) and The Pietist Vision of Christian Higher Education: Forming Whole and Holy Persons (IVP Academic, 2015), and his newest book, The Pietist Option: Hope for the Renewal of Christianity, now available from InterVarsity Press.
-Most recently, he wrote a profile of Philipp Jakob Spener for Christianity Today.
+Chris edited The Pietist Impulse in Christianity (Pickwick, 2011) and The Pietist Vision of Christian Higher Education: Forming Whole and Holy Persons (IVP Academic, 2015) and co-wrote The Pietist Option: Hope for the Renewal of Christianity (IVP Academic, 2017).
+See also his profile of Philipp Jakob Spener for Christianity Today.

 PUBLICATIONS: